Compiling to JavaScript

 Script

-crow build foo.crow --out foo.js
+crow build foo.crow --out foo.js outputs a file

-suitable for use with a <script>
+suitable for use with a <script> tag.

 As with a C or machine code build, the details of the script are opaque;

-it contains only what it needs to run main
+it contains only what it needs to run main.

 This will also generate a source map file foo.js.map

-which browsers will automatically use for debugging the .js
+which browsers will automatically use for debugging the .js file if you serve it.

 The source map contains all source content in it, so it's all you need for debugging.

-If you don't need to debug, you can delete the .map
+If you don't need to debug, you can delete the .map file.

 Modules